Mohammer5/Interdisciplinary-SASS/Book.md

 There are a few topic you should be familiar with before you start reading this book.

+I'll have a few examples with typescript and/or react/jsx.
+Don't worry if you're not familiar with those languages/libraries, it should be fairly simple to understand the meaning without having to learn the lang/lib.

 ### Pure functions and side effects
 This is a topic from outside the CSS world.
 You can find many blog articles just about these two topics.
 I recommend using your search engine of choice and